Bobby Witt Jr. Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have a 3.71 team ERA that ranks first across all MLB pitching staffs.
+- The Mariners have the first-ranked team ERA across all league pitching staffs (3.72).

-- Mariners pitchers combine to give up the fourth-fewest home runs in baseball (136 total, 1.1 per game).
+- Mariners pitchers combine to surrender the fourth-fewest home runs in baseball (137 total, 1.1 per game).

-- Miller (8-4) gets the starting nod for the Mariners in his 19th start of the season.
-He's put together a 3.78 ERA in 97 2/3 innings pitched, with 89 strikeouts.

-- The right-hander last appeared on Saturday against the Houston Astros, when he tossed 6 1/3 scoreless innings while giving up two hits.
+- The righty's last time out was on Saturday against the Houston Astros, when he went six innings, surrendering two earned runs while giving up eight hits.

-- In 18 games this season, the 25-year-old has amassed an ERA of 3.78, with 8.2 strikeouts per nine innings.
-Opponents are batting .217 against him.

 © 2023 Data Skrive.
 All rights reserved.